SAP-samples/cloud-extension-html5-sample/mission/s4h-setup/README.md

     Hint: If you use a CAL system, kindly check and use the relevant IP address instead of the default system host name as the host name has to be resolvable by the browser.

 * Enter the credentials of the user we have created.
-You should then see the structure of the BusinessPartner oData service.
+You should then see the structure of the BusinessPartner OData service.

     ![Test Bupa](./images/test-bupa2.png)